 - Routine maintenance: Something that the landlord does for every single apartment isn't something the landlord can take out of a security deposit.
-Routine maintenance is different for every landlord (there aren't any laws that require certain kinds of routine maintenance), but could be carpet cleaning done between each change of tenants, dusting behind the fridge, changing out the shower head...
+Routine maintenance is different for every landlord (there aren't any laws that require certain kinds of routine maintenance), but could be carpet cleaning done between each change of tenants, painting during every turnover, dusting behind the fridge, changing out the shower head...

 - Routine carpet cleaning: Sometimes carpet cleaning is necessary because the tenant used the rental in a way that was dirtier than normal, and it's possible that this is a reason that the tenant could be charged for carpet cleaning needed because of damage to the unit.
-A new note in ATCP 134.06(3)(c) makes it clear that a landlord can charge for carpet cleaning costs, but these charges must not be a part of a security deposit deduction.
-If a landlord wants to collect for unpaid carpet cleaning charges, they would have to do so as a separate matter from the security deposit.
+A new note in ATCP 134.06(3)(c) makes it clear that a landlord can charge for routine carpet cleaning costs, but these charges must not be a part of a security deposit deduction.
+If a landlord wants to collect for unpaid routine carpet cleaning charges, they would have to do so as a separate matter from the security deposit.
 However, if it is the landlord's policy to clean the carpet after every turnover, then that sounds pretty routine, rather than specific to the tenant's abuse.
 (Law link here, and more info on carpet cleaning here)